metabarcoding/obitools4-doc/content/docs/principles/_index.md

 The {{% obitools %}} provide several tools to perform computations on the sequences.
 The result of such a computation may be the selection of a subset of the input sequences, a modification of the sequences themselves, or it may only lead to the estimation of some properties of the sequences.
 In the latter case, the {{% obitools %}} stores the estimated properties of the associated sequence in a {{% fasta %}} or {{% fastq %}} file.
 To achieve this, the {{% obitools %}} add structured information in the form of a JSON map to the header of each sequence.
 The JSON map allows the results of calculations to be stored in key-value pairs.
 Each {{% obitools %}} command adds one or more key-value pairs to the JSON map as needed to annotate a sequence.
 Below is an example of a {{% fasta %}} formatted sequence with a JSON map added to its header containing three key-value pairs: `count` associated with the value `2`, `is_annotated` associated with the value `true` and `xxxx` associated with the value `yyyy`.

 ```
 >sequence1 {"count": 2, "is_annotated": true, "xxxx": "yyy"}
 cgacgtagctgtgatgcagtgcagttatattttacgtgctatgtttcagtttttttt
 fdcgacgcagcggag
 ```

+### The key names

 Keys can be any string.
 Their names are case-sensitive.
 The keys `count`, `Count` and `COUNT` are all considered to different keys.
+Some key names are reserved by the {{% obitools %}} and have special meanings.

+### The tag values

 The values can be any string, integer, float, or boolean values.
 Values can also be of composite types but with some limitations compared to the [JSON](https://en.wikipedia.org/wiki/JSON) format.